Do you hear that? It’s the approaching sound of summer, signaling the time to prepare yourself and your golf game for sunny days on the fairways.

-Footy finals, hoodies and chilly mornings are starting to give way to sparkling sunshine, longer days and the lure of a summer on the golf course.
-Your hibernating golfing buddies are dusting of the teledex right now, itching to give you a call and tee up that next round of golf.
+Footy finals, hoodies, chilly mornings and thankfully all that rain, are starting to give way to sunshine, longer days and the lure of a summer on the golf course.
+Your hibernating golfing buddies are now dusting off the teledex, itching to give you a call and tee up that next round of golf.

 But ask yourself this – are you ready?

-Is your game in good enough shape to set yourself for a great summer of golf?
-Do you have all the necessary ingredients in place to make this a summer of golf never to forget.
+Is your game in good enough shape to set yourself up for a great summer of golf?
+Do you have all the necessary ingredients in place to make this a summer of golf one to never forget?
 After all, it would be a pity to go and ruin the whole thing by going out there and playing crap golf.

-Here are 18 tips to prepare yourself for the upcoming summer of golf that should go some way towards making this summer an enjoyably time on the golf course.
+Here are 18 tips to prepare yourself for the upcoming summer of golf that should go some way towards making this summer an enjoyable time on the golf course.

-By all means, play lots of rounds and hit lots of balls but don’t forget your short game – particularly your putting.
+By all means, play lots of rounds and hit lots of balls but don’t forget your short game, particularly your putting.
 Spend a good couple of hours at least on the putting green before summer arrives.
-Then spend a few more on the putting green.
+Then spend a few more hours on the putting green.
 It can be boring but stick with it.
 Convince yourself you can putt the ball along a straight line on a flat surface too.
-‘Cause you may be the king of reading the greens, but if you can’t putt the ball where you want to then you know nothing Jon Snow.
+‘Cause, you may be the king of reading the greens, but if you can’t putt the ball on a straight line then you know nothing, Jon Snow.

 2. Clean out your golf bag

-Now is the time to toss out those manky gloves, crumpled score cards, chocolate bar wrapper and beaten up golf balls.
+Now is the time to toss out those manky gloves, crumpled scorecards, chocolate bar wrappers and beaten-up golf balls.
 Turn the golf bag upside down, throw out that muesli bar you dropped down the driver shaft and score yourself $5 in change.
-You’ve got a big summer ahead, now is the time for a spring clean.
+You’ve got a big summer ahead, it’s time for a spring clean.
 And make sure you add a fresh tube of sun cream to the bag while you’re at it.

 3. Practice properly